 - Complete all requirements for the B. A. or B. S. degree in physics.

 - Finish the senior year with an overall grade point average of at least 3.0.

 - Finish the senior year with a grade point average based on physics courses of at least 3.0.

 - Complete a substantial research project under the guidance of a faculty member.

 - Document the research in the form of a carefully written thesis that is consistent in style and quality with a published journal article as described here.
-Successfully defended theses will be posted on the Department's thesis website.
+Successfully defended theses may be posted on the Department's website.